Some of us distrust God because we question the fairness of his salvation plan.

 Fundamental Truths

 To comply with and benefit from God’s salvation plan, we do not need to understand that Jesus’ death atoned for our sins.
-If we did, this prerequisite would preclude many people from entering heaven through no fault of their own.
+If we did, this prerequisite would keep many people from entering heaven through no fault of their own.

-Contritely complying with these requirements—plus faith in God’s mercy and grace—qualifies us for heaven, even if we are unaware of how the death of Jesus made it all possible.
+Complying with these requirements—plus faith in God’s mercy and grace—qualifies us for heaven, even if we are unaware of how the death of Jesus made it all possible.

 The fundamental truths of God’s existence, his holiness, and our inherent sinfulness are self-evident.
 At critical junctures, he individually enlightens us about our moral accountability to him and his offer of forgiveness.